John Baer

 Today, thiazide diuretics remain a first-line treatment for high blood pressure and related heart problems and are used to decrease edema.

-Baer graduated from Swarthmore College with a Bachelor of Science degree in chemistry and earned master’s and doctoral degrees in organic chemistry from the University of Pennsylvania.
+Baer graduated from Swarthmore College with a bachelor of science degree in chemistry and earned master’s and doctoral degrees in organic chemistry from the University of Pennsylvania.
 He worked as a chemist at New York University, taught chemistry at Haverford College, and served as assistant professor at Carleton College in Minnesota before joining Sharpe & Dohme.
-Baer became a Fellow of the American Association for the Advancement of Science in 1966.
+Baer became a fellow of the American Association for the Advancement of Science in 1966.
 Beyer, Sprague, Baer and Novello received the Lasker Foundation Special Public Health Award in 1975 for their contributions to the invention of thiazide diuretics.